chew-z/itunes.vim/README.md

 # itunes.vim

-**Fuzzy search and play iTunes tracks from VIM.
+**Fuzzy search and play Apple Music~~iTunes~~ tracks from VIM.
 You have no idea what gems are hidden in your Music Library**

+After 7 years I have updated pluging to reflect new reality. iTunes is long gone and I am using Apple Music now.

 Install and try for yourself:

 ![Live demo of itunes.vim](gif/itunes.gif)

-* Search tracks in Library on your Mac ```:Tunes ```
+-   Search tracks in Library on your Mac `:Tunes `

-* Search only through single playlist ```:Tunes Women who know how to sing ```
+-   Search only through single playlist `:Tunes Women who know how to sing `

-* Use only part of playlist name ```:Tunes Women who ```
+-   Use only part of playlist name `:Tunes Women who `

-* Fuzzy search through tracks and playlists.
+-   Fuzzy search through tracks and playlists.

-* Press Enter to play a playlist starting from selected track.
+-   Press Enter to play a playlist starting from selected track.
 Esc to quit.

 ## Installation

-* You will need [fzf](https://github.com/junegunn/fzf) installed and activated in VIM. <sup>[6](#myfootnote6)</sup>
+-   You will need [fzf](https://github.com/junegunn/fzf) installed and activated in VIM. <sup>[6](#myfootnote6)</sup>

-* Read through [fzf.vim](https://github.com/junegunn/fzf.vim) and [fzf](https://github.com/junegunn/fzf) and configure fzf options to your taste.
+-   Read through [fzf.vim](https://github.com/junegunn/fzf.vim) and [fzf](https://github.com/junegunn/fzf) and configure fzf options to your taste.
 It helps a lot.

-* ~~If you are using MacVim you need a glue connecting fzf and MacVim.
-But this is up to fzf installation and configuration and not this plugin.~~ [Support for fzf inside MacVim](https://github.com/junegunn/fzf.vim/issues/416#issuecomment-327982805) has been recently added by using the new native terminals in Vim 8.
-However you might see some strange artifacts from time to time.

 I am using [Vim-Plug](https://github.com/junegunn/vim-plug) and don't know much about other plugin managers.
-In Vim-Plug just add [in right place] to your .vimrc ``` Plug 'chew-z/itunes.vim'```
+In Vim-Plug just add [in right place] to your .vimrc ` Plug 'chew-z/itunes.vim'`

-and run ```:PlugInstall```
+and run `:PlugInstall`

 This plugin includes compiled Javascript scripts - JXA [(Javascript for Automation)](https://gist.github.com/JMichaelTX/d29adaa18088572ce6d4) - that glue to iTunes.
 Trust me, there is no malicious code inside.

 Because you should generally not trust people on the internet you can review the code (in .js files) and compile for yourself.

 ```
 osacompile -l JavaScript -o iTunes_Search2_fzf.scpt iTunes_Search2_fzf.js